-9 Conclusion
+8 Conclusion

 This paper proposes an alternative measure of uncertainty based on survey density forecasts.
 The new measure has the advantage that it can be used to decompose uncertainty into components that can help researchers understand what existing uncertainty indices measure.
-In particular, our measure of uncertainty can be decomposed into aggregate uncertainty and disagreement, and aggregate uncertainty can itself be decomposed into Knightian uncertainty and realized risk.
+In particular, our measure of uncertainty can be decomposed into Knightian uncertainty and realized risk.
 The latter inherently measure different things, have specific business cycle dynamics and different macroeconomic impact.
 Moreover, these sources of uncertainty resolve differently across prediction horizons.